Tdoggie/phase-2-project/README.md

-# 🎥 Strategic Film Production Through Data Analysis
+# 🎥 Film Industry Analysis for Business Expansion

 This project analyzes various film industry datasets to uncover trends that can guide a company's strategic entry into the entertainment industry.
 As major corporations turn to original content creation, our company aims to establish a successful movie studio.
 However, due to limited experience in film production, the business needs insight-driven guidance.
 This analysis will highlight the most profitable, well-received, and promising areas in film today.